-This SAP was prepared in accordance with EPC-ES-FSD-004, Environmental Radiation Protection (LANL, 2021), and was developed using EPC-ES-TPP-001, Data Quality Objectives for Measurement of Radioactivity in or on Items for Transfer into the Public Domain (LANL, 2020).
+This SAP was prepared in accordance with EPC-ES-FSD-004, Environmental Radiation Protection (LANL, 2021) and was developed using EPC-ES-TPP-001, Data Quality Objectives for Measurement of Radioactivity in or on Items for Transfer into the Public Domain (LANL, 2020).
+The data quality objectives (DQOs) are described in the following sections.

-Decision Identification
+2.1 Decision Identification

-The principal study question is, Does the residual radioactive contamination exceed background levels?
+The principal study question is: Does the residual radioactive contamination exceed background levels?
 The decision alternatives are as follows: